 You have changed our weekends.
 All our schedules revolve around you.
 But all that does not matter, because, you are special.

-You are special for us.
+You are special to us.
 That does not mean you are entitled.
 It is a hard truth, but the sooner you understand it, the better it is for all of us!
 I promise I would not think twice about buying something you need.
-But when it comes to wants, you would have to hear a 'no'.
+But when it comes to wants, you would have to hear a ‘no’.
 And that is how I want to raise you.
 I cannot unleash a spoiled brat into the society.
 When you grow up, you would understand how important it is to hear a no early on in life.
-Don't take anything, including an inheritance for granted.
+Don’t take anything, including an inheritance for granted.

 Be what you want, but be a humble person